Claverton, Cheshire

 Claverton is a former civil parish, now in the parish of Eaton and Eccleston, in the borough of Cheshire West and Chester and ceremonial county of Cheshire in England.
 In 2001 it had a population of 7.
 The parish included the site of The King's School.
-The civil parish was abolished in 2015 to form Eaton and Eccleston.

 In 1086, Claverton was recorded in the Domesday Book as Cleventone.
 The landowner was Hugh FitzOsbern.

 With a population of 21 households, it was amongst the largest 40% of settlements recorded in the census.

 Throughout the nineteenth century the population was recorded as 0.

 The Imperial Gazetteer of England and Wales described Claverton as "an uninhabited extra-parochial tract in Great Boughton district".
+In 1858 Claverton became a separate civil parish, on 1 April 2015 the civil parish was abolished to form "Eaton and Eccleston".